Some Favorite Doctor Movies

 Nowadays, while it seems that TV has surpassed movies in providing quality entertainment, I still love a great movie.
 They’re just more difficult to find.
 So in tribute to my dad, I offer up a nice Medicine & Hollywood mix.
 Have a look at some of my favorite doctor movies (and I’d love to hear others via comments):

 • The Hospital (1972).
 Legendary actor George C. Scott plays the brilliant but troubled Dr. Arthur Bach, chief of service at a major New York City medical center.
 Murder and mayhem are the bill of fare in the black-humor movie.
 I recall my physician-dad being very taken by the Bach character’s drunken, screaming indictment of modern medicine: “We cure nothing!
 We heal nothing!”
 The brilliant film dramatist, Paddy Chayefsky, was won an Academy Award for Best Original Screenplay for his work here.
 The film “retains its power,” according to Dr. Peter Dans, author of Doctors in the Movies: Boil the Water and Just Say Aah (2000).

 • The Fugitive (1993).
 I remember well this summer blockbuster when it hit the theaters and loving every minute of it.
-The film is a spinoff the very popular 1963-67 ABC-TV show with David Janssen.
+The film is a spinoff the hugely popular 1963-67 ABC-TV show with David Janssen.
 Here another terrific actor, Harrison Ford, plays the part of Dr. Richard Kimble — an innocent man wrongly accused of killing his wife (a one-armed man did) — with vulnerably and conviction.
 The very fine Tommy Lee Jones won a Best Supporting Actor Oscar for his on-the-button portrayal of the relentless lawman, Samuel Gerard, in this action-packed movie.